UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 </codeblock>

-Task:
+Tasks:
-- Find the total salary of the team and save it in an object called `player_cost`
+- Find the total salary of the team and save it in an object called `player_cost`.

 <codeblock id="01_27b">